Updates

 September 2024 – April 2025

-Construction of the first segment of the trail (Green portion of the Blue/Green Corridor) will begin in the late Summer of 2024.
+Construction of the first segment of the trail (Green portion of the Blue/Green Corridor) will begin in spring of 2025.
 The trail will begin at the intersection of West Roseville Road and Good Drive at the vacant daycare center owned by LGH.
 At this location a portion of the parcel on which the daycare center is located will be used for parking for a trailhead.
 The trail will proceed north on the east side of Good Drive to the Harrisburg Pike.
 At this location, the trail will cross over both to the west to the LGH Health campus trails and further north across Harrisburg Pike to an existing access drive.
 Improvements will be made to this intersection with Harrisburg Pike for the safety of walkers and bikers.
 The trail will proceed north on the access drive and will temporarily terminate at Shreiner Station Road.
 Construction of the trailhead and trail is expected to take approximately six months.

 Completed